overwolf/overwolf.github.io/docs/topics/windows-resolution-size-position.md

 * To reposition a desktop window of your app, get the user desktop resolution by using [getMonitorsList()](../api/overwolf-utils#getmonitorslistcallback) and calculate the required location in pixels.

 * To reposition an in-game window of your app, get the in-game resolution by using [getRunningGameInfo()](../api/overwolf-games#getrunninggameinfocallback) and calculate the required location in pixels.

+Note that for Non-native windows - the DPI calculations is not DPI aware per-monitor - so if the window is on a 100% DPI monitor but the main monitor is 125% - it will resize based on 125%.

 ### Identify when the window is dragged between monitors